kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/README.md

 │   │── Experimental_Study_Karen.csv                # The original data file for the study not cleaned
-│   │── SPSS File for Experimental Study Karen.sav  # The original SPSS file for the study not cleaned │── _extensions/wjschne/apaquarto/                 # APA Extension for Quarto │── all-example-files/                             # All sample docs that came with extension │── .gitignore                                     # Initial commit (Git ignore file) │── README.md                                     # Readme file with repo details and this tree
+│   │── SPSS File for Experimental Study Karen.sav  # The original SPSS file for the study not cleaned │── _extensions/wjschne/apaquarto/                 # APA Extension for Quarto
+|── Stigmatization.bib                             # Bibliography file for the study
+│── all-example-files/                             # All sample docs that came with extension │── .gitignore                                     # Initial commit (Git ignore file) │── README.md                                     # Readme file with repo details and this tree